GOEIC Certification Requirements for Exporting to Egypt

 Step 3: Complete Product Testing

-Conduct any required testing through recognized laboratories where applicable.
+Conduct any required testing through recognized laboratories.

 Step 4: Obtain Conformity Documentation